Carmanah Walbran Provincial Park

 Canoe Creek Cedar

-Third, is the Ancient Cedars Loop Trail, close to the town of Ucelelet, is a well-graded trail that combines a stroll among some giant western red cedars and sitka spruce, and culminates with connection points to other trails that provide great views of the Pacific Ocean.
+Third is the Ancient Cedars Loop Trail, close to the town of Ucluelet, a well-graded trail that takes you on a stroll among giant western red cedars and Sitka spruce, culminating with connection points to other trails that offer great views of the Pacific Ocean.

 Ancient Cedars Loop Trail